appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 ---
 sidebar_position: 7
 ---
-# SSL & Custom Domain
+# Custom Domain and SSL

 This page explains how to set up SSL for your custom domain on the Appsmith instance.
 So that you can make secure connections.